DE-archive/query_strategy/README.md

 </p>
 <p>
 Scoping allows you to specify commonly-used queries which can be referenced as method calls on the association objects or models.
 With these scopes, you can use every method previously covered such as where, joins and includes.
-All scope methods will return an ActiveRecord::Relation object which will allow for further methods to be called on it.
+All scope methods will return an <code>ActiveRecord::Relation<?code> object which will allow for further methods to be called on it.
 </p>
 <p>
 Declaration scopes happen in the Model, just like that